XeroAPI/xero-python-custom-connections-starter/README.md

 * Create a [free Xero user account](https://www.xero.com/us/signup/api/) (if you don't have one)
 * Login to [Xero developer center](https://developer.xero.com/myapps)
 * Click "New App" link
+* Select "Custom connection"
-* Enter your App name, company url, privacy policy url.
+* Enter your app details
-* Enter the redirect URI (your callback url - i.e. `http://localhost:5000/callback`)
-    * Be aware `http://localhost/` and `http:/127.0.0.1/` are different urls
-* Agree to terms and condition and click "Create App".
-* Click "Generate a secret" button.
+* Click "Create app"
+* Follow the on-screen prompts to select scopes and appoint an authorised user
+* The user will have to authorise via the email they received from Xero
-* Copy your client id and client secret and save for use later.
+* Return to the app details page to obtain your client ID and generate a client secret
-* Click the "Save" button.
-You secret is now hidden.

 ## Configure API keys
 * Create a `config.py` file in the root directory of this project & add the 2 variables